 Your doctor can discuss with you the risks of having it while you are pregnant.

-Tell your doctor and dentist immediately about any dental symptoms including pain or unusual feeling in your teeth or gums,
+Tell your doctor and dentist immediately about any dental symptoms including pain, swelling or unusual feeling in your teeth

 A dental condition called jaw osteonecrosis has been reported in some patients being treated with Zometa or other drugs in